nameless-and-blameless/TAG/reports/unpackings/Sign-of-the-Times.md

 #### The Bomb: The Ultimate Threat

-In a terrifying revelation, the CIA constructed a bomb of unprecedented scale, capable of obliterating the entire Earth.
-The Creator believes that this apocalyptic threat is the only force capable of halting the genocidal campaign.
-According to the Creator, this doomsday device is a reflection of the desperation and paranoia driving the CIA's actions.
+In a chilling development, the CIA orchestrates plans for a devastating strike using the GBU-43/B Massive Ordnance Air Blast, commonly known as the Mother Of All Bombs (MOAB), over southwest Atlanta.
+This attack is intended to obliterate a predominantly Black community under the guise of combating domestic terrorism.
+The Creator’s servants have revealed that this planned strike is not merely tactical but part of a broader effort to eliminate one of the Creator's two servants and to instill widespread fear.
+The deliberate targeting of a densely populated urban area demonstrates the genocidal intent behind TAG.
+The Creator condemns this planned atrocity as an unforgivable act of terror, driven by unrestrained paranoia and moral depravity.

 #### The End of NASA’s Space Shuttle Program